Matrix Partners

 Venture Round in 2015

-SpiderCloud Wireless, Inc. specializes in developing small cell network platforms that enable mobile operators to provide enhanced cellular coverage and capacity to enterprises and large venues.
-The company's flagship product, the Enterprise Radio Access Network (E-RAN) system, includes a Services Node that can manage over 100 self-organizing small cells across various technologies, including 3G, Wi-Fi, and LTE.
-This system supports a significant number of connected devices, offering unprecedented coverage and capacity through a single connection to the mobile operator's core network.
-The architecture of the E-RAN system simplifies the deployment process, allowing mobile operators to meet the growing demand for reliable mobile services.
-Established in 2006 and originally known as Copivia, SpiderCloud Wireless is headquartered in Milpitas, California, with additional offices in San Diego, New Jersey, Mexico City, and London.
-As of July 2017, the company operates as a subsidiary of Corning Incorporated.
+SpiderCloud Wireless, Inc. is a developer of small cell network platforms that enable mobile operators to provide enhanced cellular coverage, capacity, and cloud services to medium and large enterprises.
+The company's flagship product, the Enterprise Radio Access Network (E-RAN) system, comprises a Services Node that controls over 100 small cells, supporting technologies such as UMTS, LTE, and Wi-Fi.
+This scalable system architecture allows for rapid deployment through existing Ethernet local area networks, delivering coverage and capacity for up to 10,000 connected devices with a single connection to the mobile operator’s core network.
+Founded in 2006 and originally named Copivia, SpiderCloud Wireless is headquartered in Milpitas, California, with additional offices in New Jersey, Mexico City, and London.
+As of 2017, it operates as a subsidiary of Corning Incorporated.
+The company is led by a team of experienced executives from notable technology firms, reflecting a strong background in the telecommunications industry.

 Affirmed Networks